AnnaMKlussendorf/Master-Thesis/README.txt

-This collection of MATLAB code is part of the Master's thesis "Bipolar Phasing of Abrupt Climate Change During the Last Ice Age" by Anna Maria Klüssendorf
+This collection of MATLAB code is part of the Master's thesis "Bipolar Phasing of Abrupt Climate Change During the Last Glacial Period" by Anna Maria Klüssendorf

 The code performs the dertermination of the onsets of 25 Dansgaard-Oeschger (DO) Events